Common Tongue Problems and Their Causes

-If the redness of the tongue disappears after some time then it’s most likely due to some red coloured foods that turned the tongue red.
+If the redness of the tongue disappears after some time.
+Then it’s most likely due to some red coloured foods that turned the tongue red.
 If the redness perseveres for long then it can be a sign of an underlying medical condition like vitamin deficiency or Kawasaki disease.

-When the tongue appears to be hairy, is most likely caused by a course of antibiotics.
+When the tongue appears to be hairy, is most likely cause by a course of antibiotics.
 It will also develop if you consume too much of an irritating substance, such as mouthwash or coffee, or if you smoke.

 Bright pink Tongue:

-Bright Pink tongue is generally caused by the deficiency of vitamin B12, folic acid or iron.
+Bright Pink tongue is generally cause by the deficiency of vitamin B12, folic acid or iron.
 But people who have an allergy to gluten can also get pink tongue occasionally after eating gluten foods.